JulianLovesJiuJitsu/game_changer/README.md

 ## **About the Project**

 A board game rental app made as an Airbnb clone for a group project at Le Wagon.
+Be a renter, a rentee, search, rate, all in your own account.

 ## **Built With**